All Episodes

 We weren't eating trans fats.

-We weren't drinking twenty ounce soda.
+We weren't drinking 20-ounce soda.

 Doomberg talking about portion control.

-Here's a guy who blew out term limits, two terms weren't enough, he needed a third term, and he dares to talk to us about portion control and discipline.
+And he dares to talk to us about portion control and discipline.

 Be back and continue with all the rest of today's program right after this.

-Is a photo ID required of the College of Cardinals before they can vote.
+Is a photo ID required of the College of Cardinals before they can vote?

 And I wonder, is there any early voting?